Greenroom-Robotics/ros-d2/README.md

 - [ ] Advanced theming
 - [ ] Pytest helpers that ensure your ROS2 System architecture matches that of your .d2 diagram
 - [ ] Better testing on this repo!
+- [x] `ros_d2 export-launch-files` command that will export a .d2 file for each of your launch files
+- [x] `ros_d2 render` command that will render all .d2 files in the current directory

 ## Examples